benjaminspringer98/dab-project-i/RUNNING.md

 1. run `docker compose up` in one terminal
 2. another terminal: cd into k6 folder and run `k6 run <test-file>`

+### General notes

+- I'm on Mac M2, so I had to change some base images
+- if you run into any errors with these, please change the base images back (e.g. to the ones from the project template)